Be My Monster Love

-Be My Monster Love is an album by saxophonist David Murray's Infinity Quartet with guest vocalists Macy Gray and Gregory Porter released in 2013 on the Motéma label.
+Be My Monster Love is an album by saxophonist David Murray's Infinity Quartet with guest vocalists Macy Gray and Gregory Porter, released in 2013 on the Motéma label.

 Reception

-The Allmusic review by Thom Jurek awarded the album 3½ stars, stating: "Be My Monster Love is a diverse, travel modern creative jazz through a prismatic lens.
+The AllMusic review by Thom Jurek stated: "Be My Monster Love is a diverse, travel modern creative jazz through a prismatic lens.
 While Murray's compositions are tighter and more song-like than ever (the presence of these excellent vocalists highlights this), he simultaneously offers a group of stellar players the opportunity (collectively and individually) to shine and push their margins.
 Highly recommended".
-JazzTimes observed "For all the concepts in motion, this is one of Murray’s most relaxed albums in a while.
+JazzTimes observed, "For all the concepts in motion, this is one of Murray’s most relaxed albums in a while.
 More often than not, he’s in classic tenor mode, pouring out bruisingly melodic lines".
-On All About Jazz, Phil Barnes said "Jazz seems to struggle to cross over these days, but gems such as these are still there to be unearthed – they may not have the media profile of the past but the musical quality and innovation remains.
+On All About Jazz, Phil Barnes said, "Jazz seems to struggle to cross over these days, but gems such as these are still there to be unearthed – they may not have the media profile of the past but the musical quality and innovation remains.
 Lets hope that someone out there in the mainstream is listening".